What is elder abuse?

-Have You or an Elderly Loved One Been Abused?
+Have You or an Elderly Loved One Been Abused in SC?
 Call Our Nursing Home Attorneys Today

 Elder abuse and neglect is a crime.
 The compassionate attorneys at the Louthian Law Firm in South Carolina want to help restore the dignity, safety and basic rights that you or a loved one have lost as a result of elder abuse in the Palmetto State.
 Call our lawyers toll free at (803) 454-1200 or fill out our confidential online form.

 Based in Columbia, our lawyers also serve Charleston, Spartanburg, Summerville, Rock Hill, Mount Pleasant, Aiken, Hilton Head Island, Anderson, Greenville and all cities and communities in Richland, Lexington, Fairfield, Sumter, Florence, Myrtle Beach, Irmo, Columbia, Spartanburg, Kershaw, Lee, Calhoun, Charleston, Clarendon, Greenville, Lancaster, Newberry, Orangeburg, and Saluda and Richland counties.